kabene/basic_azure/README.md

 # Test Azure Subscription
-Populates a test azure subscription with some:
+Populates a test azure subscription with:
  * core-infra and containers resource group
  * Some demo Linux container instances
  * An Automation Account